The Flintstones: Overview

-The show is set in a comical version of the Stone Age, with added features and technologies that resemble mid-20th-century suburban America.
+The show is set in a comical version of the Stone Age, with features and technologies that resemble mid-20th-century suburbia in the United States.
 The plots deliberately resemble the sitcoms of the era, with the caveman Flintstone and Rubble families getting into minor conflicts characteristic of modern life.
 The show is set in the Stone Age town of Bedrock (pop.
-2,500).
-Dinosaurs and other prehistoric creatures are portrayed as co-existing with cavemen, saber-toothed cats, and woolly mammoths.
+2,500), where dinosaurs and other prehistoric creatures are portrayed as co-existing with cavepeople, saber-toothed cats, woolly rhinoceroses, and woolly mammoths.

-Animation historian Christopher P. Lehman considers that the series draws its humor in part from creative uses of anachronisms.
-The main one is the placing of a "modern", 20th-century society in prehistory.
-This society takes inspiration from the suburban sprawl developed in the first two decades of the postwar period.
+Animation historian Christopher P. Lehman considers that the series partly draws its humor from anachronism, mainly the placing of a "modern" 20th-century society in prehistory which takes inspiration from the suburban sprawl developed in the first two decades of the postwar period.
 This society has modern home appliances which work by employing animals.
-They have automobiles, but they hardly resemble the cars of the 20th century.
-These cars are large wooden and rock structures, powered by people who run while inside them.
-This depiction varies; on some occasions, the cars appear to have engines (with appropriate sound effects), requiring ignition keys and some representation of gasoline.
+It also has automobiles, but they mostly do not resemble the cars of the 20th century, as they are large wooden and rock structures powered by people who run while inside them.
+This depiction varies according to the needs of the story; on some occasions, the cars appear to have engines, requiring ignition keys and some representation of gasoline.
 Fred might pull into a gas station and say, "Fill 'er up with Ethel", which is pumped through the trunk of a woolly mammoth marked "ETHEL".
-Whether the car runs by foot or by gas varies according to the needs of the story.
-Finally, the stone houses of this society are cookie-cutter homes positioned into neighborhoods typical of mid-20th-century American suburbs.
+As well, the stone houses of this society are cookie-cutter homes positioned into neighborhoods typical of mid-20th-century American suburbs.